ferrous-systems/rust-exercises/exercise-book/src/nrf52/usb-getting-device-configured.md

 ## Windows

-After getting the device enumerated and into the idle state, open the Zadig tool (covered in the setup instructions; see the top README) and use it to associate the nRF52840 USB device to the WinUSB driver.
-The nRF52840 will appear as a "unknown device" with a VID and PID that matches the ones defined in the [`consts` crate](../../../nrf52-code/consts/src/lib.rs).

 Now modify the `usb-descriptors` command within the `xtask` package to "open" the device -- this operation is commented out in the source code.
 With this modification `usb-descriptors` will cause Windows to send a `SET_CONFIGURATION` request to configure the device.
 You'll need to run `cargo xtask usb-descriptors` to test out the correct handling of the `SET_CONFIGURATION` request.

 ## SET_CONFIGURATION